izzahrosyid/izzahrosyid/README.md

 - 👋 Hi, I’m @izzahrosyid
 - 👀 I’m interested in technology, expecially python and some Desktop stuff
 - 🌱 I’m currently learning Machine Learning, and Computer Vision
-- 💞️ I’m looking to collaborate on -
 - 📫 How to reach me you can email at rosyidahizzah@gmail.com

 <!---